You Have 5 Bodies: The Sheaths + How to Access Them

 This body is completely objective and calm - the observer, the witness of it all.
 It links and webs with all the other bodies, as they all do.

 How to access the wisdom sheath:

 Sit back and do nothing, just observe your internal world as you would observe your external world.

 Notice your judgment as you move through life.
 Say to yourself, "I am labeling this situation/person/place/thing."
 This will help you to move into objectivity.

 Practice observation meditation wherein, you see and feel exactly what is happening in all the other sheaths.
-Use crystals to help expedite this process of awakening the wisdom sheath in meditation.

 Bring your thumbs together at your third eye (space between eyebrows), making prayer hands with other fingertips pointed straight at the sky.
 Say, "I welcome inspiration."
 Or "I am awareness itself."